kaist-sbml/gem/README.md

 ```

 ##External tools
-All the dependencies will be available in `requirements.txt`:
+All the dependencies will be available in `requirements.txt`.

 * [biopython](http://biopython.org/): for genome data handling
 * [cobrapy](https://github.com/opencobra/cobrapy): for loading, editing and writing GEMs
 * `blastp.exe` and `makeblastdb.exe` from [NCBI FTP](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.28/): for homology analysis